resolve-accept-language/resolve-accept-language/README.md

 The matching strategy will use the following logic:

-1. The default locale (when provided) will always be put as the first locale being evaluated since it is considered the highest quality content available.
-Otherwise, the locales will be evaluated in the order provided, where the first is the highest quality and the last the lowest.
+1. The default locale will always be placed as the first locale being evaluated since it is considered the highest quality content available.
+Otherwise, the locales will be evaluated in the order provided.
-2. All locales and languages are extracted from the HTTP header and sorted by quality factor.
-Locales and languages that are in the HTTP header but not in scope are discarded.
+2. All locales and languages are extracted from the HTTP header and sorted by quality factor and position in the header.
-3. Three different matching patterns (based on the HTTP header's quality factor and order of the provided locales):
-   1. If there were any matches, get the highest-ranked (quality factor) locale or language code:
-      1. **Locale-based match**: Is the highest-ranked a locale?
-If yes, this is the best match.
+3. The following matching logic will be performed:
+   1. Perform a first loop on the directives
+      1. If the directive is a locale, then try to find an exact locale match (**locale match**)
+      2. If the directive is a language, then
+         1. Create a new list of directives that have locales matching the language
+         2. Loop through this new list, and try to find an exact locale match (**language-specific locale match**)
+         3. If no match is found, then try to find a locale that matches the language (**language match**)
+   2. Perform a second loop on the directives
+      1. Create a new list of languages from the locales
-      2. **Language-based match**: Otherwise, find the first locale that matches the highest-ranked language.
+      2. Loop through this new list, then try to find a locale that matches the language (**related-locale match**)
-   2. **Related-locale-based match**: If there is no match, find the first locale with a language that matches the highest-ranked language of locales that were not in scope.
-This is a bit of a "fuzzy match", but the presumption is that it's better to show content in a language that can be understood even if the country is wrong.
-4. When using `resolveAcceptLanguage` return the default locale as a last resort option.
+   3. If everything fails, then the fallback is the default locale (**default locale match**)

 ## Why another `Accept-Language` package?